greim/murge/README.md

 Credit goes to [yeikos](https://github.com/yeikos) for creating this module ([github](https://github.com/yeikos/js.merge), [npm](https://www.npmjs.org/package/merge)).
-This one contains changes that would likely break the massive number of dependencies (~20k) on yeikos's, namely that this one only merges *owned* properties, ignoring prototype properties.
+This one contains a few changes to better suit my own purposes:

+ 1. It only merges own properties, ignoring ones from the prototype chain.
+This would likely break some of the ~24k dependencies on the other version and is the main reason for this fork.
-There are also a few performance improvements (http://jsperf.com/merge-test) which have also been [submitted](https://github.com/yeikos/js.merge/pull/11) to the original module as a pull request.
+ 2. It contains [perf improvements](http://jsperf.com/merge-test) which have also been [submitted](https://github.com/yeikos/js.merge/pull/11) to the original module as a pull request, but not yet accepted as of this writing.
+ 3. It supports RequireJS/AMD, which the other does not as of this writing.

 ## Node.js Usage